gavinaustin70/ChemAid/README.md

 ## Introduction
 Welcome to the ChemAid, a virtual tool designed to assist you with various chemistry calculations and tasks.
 This program is authored by Gavin Austin.

+## Key Notes
+This repository is very much in its DEMO stage.
+Many changes are to come.

 ## Features
 - Stoichiometry: Perform stoichiometric calculations based on the given input of mass, moles, or molecules of an element or compound.
 - Balance Equations: Coming soon.